VueGWT/vue-gwt/docs-source/book/essential/the-vue-instance.md

 In Vue.js only these proxied (observed) properties are **reactive**.
 If you attach a new property to the JS instance after it has been created, it will not trigger any view updates.

-When you add your Objects to your `VueComponent` all their properties **must** already be set in the JS world.
+When you add your Objects to your Component all their properties **must** already be set in the JS world.

 Because of GWT optimization this is **ONLY** the case when you have **explicitly** set the property value on your instance.